-Residence halls for men (Ballard and Coberly Halls, Young Tower, and Campus House) and for women (Griffith, Dixon, and Bradley Towers) are "homes away from home."
+Residence halls (Ballard and Coberly Halls and Bradley, Dixon, Griffith, Rice, and Young Towers) are "homes away from home."
 They are air-conditioned, carpeted throughout, and include a private bath with every room or suite.

 The Campus House, directly adjacent to the campus, provides guest lodging for the friends of the ministries of PCC.
 Its 28 guest rooms provide king, queen, or suite accommodations 365 days a year.
 The Campus House is just minutes from the airport and restaurants and 20 minutes from Pensacola's white sand beaches.